Deep Synthesis Provisions

 Most jurisdictions do not ban synthetic media outright; they require it to be labelled and forbid specific harmful uses.
 Non-consensual intimate imagery is the clearest exception — the US TAKE IT DOWN Act and the EU’s new Article 5 prohibition target it directly.

-We currently track deepfakes & content labelling obligations across 7 jurisdictions: European Union, United States, China, South Korea, Vietnam, India and Mexico.
+We currently track deepfakes & content labelling obligations across 12 jurisdictions: China, European Union, India, Japan, Kyrgyzstan, South Korea, Kazakhstan, Mexico, Russia, United Kingdom, United States and Vietnam.
 Each is dated and linked to its primary source on this page.